-Strathbridge, as Investment Manager and Manager under the terms of the Trust Agreement, receives fees payable by the Fund which is calculated and accrued daily on the net asset value of each class of units of the Fund and paid monthly plus applicable taxes.
+Mulvihill, as Investment Manager and Manager under the terms of the Trust Agreement, receives fees payable by the Fund which is calculated and accrued daily on the net asset value of each class of units of the Fund and paid monthly plus applicable taxes.
 For Class I and UI units, the management fees are negotiable but will not exceed the management fee payable on the Class A and UA units.
 The maximum annual rate of the management fee for Class F units and Class UF units is 1.00 percent and for Class A units and Class UA units is 2.00 percent.
 The Fund is responsible for all ongoing custodian, manager, legal, accounting and audit fees as well as all other expenses incurred by the Custodian and Manager in the ordinary course of business relating to the Fund's operations.
-Management fees for the Fund have been waived until assets under management reach a discretionary threshold.
+A portion of the management fees for the Fund have been waived until assets under management reach a discretionary threshold.
+Commencing July 12, 2021, a management fee of 0.7 percent for Class F, Class I and Class A units was accrued and paid to the Manager.
+Total management fees for the year ended December 31, 2021 were \$137,202 (2020 - nil) of which \$22,647 (2020 - nil) were paid subsequent to year-end.

-Strathbridge is also entitled to receive a performance fee from the Fund in respect of any calendar quarter equal to 10 percent of the amount by which the Adjusted NAV per Unit at the end of such calendar quarter exceeds the performance of the reference index since the end of the period for which the last performance fee was paid, plus applicable taxes.
+Mulvihill is also entitled to receive a performance fee from the Fund in respect of any calendar quarter equal to 10 percent of the amount by which the Adjusted NAV per Unit at the end of such calendar quarter exceeds the performance of the reference index since the end of the period for which the last performance fee was paid, plus applicable taxes.
 "Adjusted NAV per Unit" means the NAV per Unit at the end of a calendar quarter without including any accrual for the performance fee plus the aggregate amount of all distributions paid or payable since the last time a performance fee was paid.
-No performance fee was paid in 2020 and 2019.
+No performance fee was paid in 2021 and 2020.